oatlog/oatlog/doc/report/main.typ

 Finally, every e-node is a member of exactly one e-class and no e-class is empty.

 @informal-egraph-figure shows an example e-graph represented as a bipartite graph.
 @informal-egraph-figure-non-bipartite shows the same e-graph, but drawing e-classes as groups of e-nodes.

-#TODO[Matti: One thing for example that I was thinking about relating to above was when looking at [bipartite] was that it was not clear initially that constants would be e-nodes rather than e-classes, this is an example of things that should not surprise the reader]
+Note that we consider constants e-nodes rather than e-classes.
+While seeing constants as special e-classes would work, it would prevent use-cases such as equation solving in which e-nodes can have unknown inputs but known outputs.

 #figure(
   image("egraph_example.svg", width: 75%),